Roots & Dreams and Mustard Seeds Inc.

 At Roots & Dreams and Mustard Seeds Inc., our change-making process is deeply rooted in community organizing and coalition building with local and statewide networks.
 Our economic development goals can only be accomplished with our incredible mentor, Cooperative Development Institute and our key statewide coalitions, Coalition of Worker Owner Power (COWOP) and MASEN (Massachusetts Solidarity Economy Network).

-Manos Unidas Cooperative and RE-FORMATION Academy are two member organizations that share our EIN.
-Together we bring to life community development projects that create access for vulnerable citizens at RE-Define Community Center that includes youth and wellness programming, food security, artistic, social, and educational opportunities, mutual aid support, peer skill sharing, and access to basic needs.
+Together with local partner movement building groups, we bring to life community development projects that create access for vulnerable citizens at RE-Define Community Center (5 Melville St.) and O.U.R.
+Resurge (119 Fenn St.) that includes youth and wellness programming, food security, artistic, social, and educational opportunities, mutual aid support,

 Our Programs